deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 ***************************************************

-To implement a manual assignment strategy of students to cohorts, you :ref:`enable the cohort feature<Enable Cohorts>` for your course, and :ref:`create cohorts<Add Cohorts>` to which you manually assign students.
+To implement a manual assignment strategy of students to cohorts, you :ref:`enable the cohort feature<Enable Cohorts>` for your course, and :ref:`create cohorts<Add Cohorts>` that have the **Manual** assignment method.
+To add students to these cohorts, you manually assign students to the appropriate cohort.

+.. note:: Manual assignments should be as complete as possible before your course starts.
+If student enrollment continues after your course starts, you should continue to assign new students to cohorts.
+If you need to make changes to the way you have configured cohorts while your course is running, see :ref:`Altering Cohort Configuration`.

 For a scenario using a manual assignment strategy, see :ref:`All Manual Assignment`.
 For a scenario using a combination of automated and manual assignment to cohorts, see :ref:`Hybrid Assignment`.

-.. note:: You can add students manually to any cohort, whether it was created as an automated cohort or a manual cohort.

 .. _Enable Cohorts: